Can Decentralized Control Outperform Centralized? The Role of Communication Latency: Introduction

-\startSentence{Related work in optimization theory} is concerned with minimization of distributed cost functions, which are only partially accessible at each agent and possibly reveal themselves overtime.
-A huge body of works has been devoted to study suitable algorithms, a short list of which is represented by~\cite{8027140,XIAO200733,8015179,7807315,7472453}.
+\startSentence{Related work in optimization theory} is concerned with minimization of distributed cost functions, which are only partially accessible at each agent.
+A large body of literature has been devoted to study suitable algorithms, a short list of which is represented by \review{\cite{8027140,XIAO200733,8015179,7807315,7472453,mogjovTCNS18}}.
 In particular, a line of work has been concerned specifically with the design of algorithms in the presence of communication delays, the main issues being related to convergence conditions.
 For example,~\cite{6120272,6571230,7994706,ZONG2019412,garcia2016periodic} study consensus of multi-agent systems with additive or multiplicative time-delays under various network topologies and agent dynamics.
-This approach usually assumes the communication network be given, and focuses on the information exchange and processing by the agents from an optimization standpoint.
+This approach usually the communication network be given and focuses on the information exchange and processing by the agents from an optimization standpoint.

-\myParagraph{Addressed Problem} \done{\tcb{Even though} both control design for delay-dependent dynamics and \tcb{design of controller architectures are well-studied topics, it remains unclear how} {\em network connectivity affects \tcb{the closed-loop performance in the presence of architecture-dependent communication latency.}} \tcb{When the total available bandwidth does not increase with the size of the network~\cite{garcia2016periodic} or when multi-hop communication is used for low-power devices~\cite{gupta2009delay},} the number of active communication links may cause a non-negligible variation of such a latency. \tcb{In this case, it is important to take into account increase in delays with the number of links when designing the controller.}}
+\myParagraph{Addressed Problem} \done{\tcb{Even though} both control design for delay-dependent dynamics and \tcb{design of controller architectures are well-studied topics, it remains unclear how} {\em network connectivity affects \tcb{the closed-loop performance in the presence of architecture-dependent communication latency.}} \tcb{When the total available bandwidth does not increase with the size of the network~\cite{garcia2016periodic} or when multi-hop communication is used among low-power devices~\cite{gupta2010delay},} the number of active communication links may affect such latency in non-negligible way. \tcb{In this case, it is important that the control design takes into account increase in delays when new communication links are introduced.}}